garrandall/popular-music-data/tracks/take-a-bow-glee-cast.md

 Ohh, how about a round of applause,
 Hey, standin' ovation,
-Ooh ohh yeah, yeah yeah yeah.
+Oh oh yeah, yeah yeah yeah.

 You look so dumb right now,
 Standin' outside my house,